edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 AGE-SECRET-KEY-15K8LZB3MT0QWJ4N7X90H2A9C5L6E7FYZ3XGKP1DRN8SWV2QXT90H2A9C5L
 ```

+By design, **each project and scope has its own key**, ensuring isolated key storage.

+> Secret keys are **not separated by environment name**.
+This allows secrets to be managed independently of the branch
+> or environment currently in use.

-### Secrets files
+### Secret files

-This area focuses on integration with Helmfile, Helm, and Kubernetes, ensuring automated and seamless secrets management
+This area focuses on integration with Helmfile, Helm, and Kubernetes, ensuring **automated and seamless secrets
+management**
 throughout the deployment process.

-Normally, the secrets files can be committed to Git because they are encrypted with SOPS Age keys
+Normally, the secret files can be **committed to Git** because they are encrypted with SOPS Age keys
 using [symmetric-key algorithms](https://en.wikipedia.org/wiki/Symmetric-key_algorithm).

-In a project repository, all secrets files are stored in the `etc/<scope>/<environment>/secrets/` directories.
+In a project repository, all secret files are stored in the `etc/<scope>/<environment>/secrets/` directories.
 For example:

 ```shell